-Click here to view an interactive metrics link for the median sale price of homes in the Seward Neighborhood of Minneapolis: http://northstarmls.stats.10kresearch.com/infoserv/s-v1/H5fS-iBM
+Click here to view an interactive metrics link for the median sale price of homes in the Seward Neighborhood: http://northstarmls.stats.10kresearch.com/infoserv/s-v1/H5fS-iBM

 Hipsters, liberals, artists, environmentalists, and immigrants -- you’ll find a sprinkling of all in Seward neighborhood.
 Drawn by the close proximity to downtown and the river, this south Minneapolis neighborhood is known for its diversity and inclusivity as well as affordable housing and connections to regional parks and trails.
 The area is so great that in 2017 it was recognized nationally as one of five Great Neighborhoods on the American Planning Association’s annual Great Places in America list.

 Seward officially reaches to Hiawatha Ave. on the west, Minneapolis Midtown Greenway (between E. 27th St. and E. 28th St.) to the south, the Mississippi River to the east, and Interstate 94 to the north.